Beacons for banks: Banks to re-evaluate marketing strategies for millennials

 1. Are beacons secure to be used in banks?
 Will it collect information without a user’s consent?

 In the initial years of beacons, some articles did talk about tracking in beacons and how they can be a threat to security.
 However, that’s not true – beacons are not designed to collect information from a smartphone.
 They broadcast a one-way radio signal.
-When used with or without an app, they cannot extract any information from a consumer’s smartphone.
+When used with an app, they cannot extract any information from a consumer’s smartphone.
 Besides, the Bluetooth Low Energy standard is designed to transmit tiny packets of information, so it remains as energy efficient as possible.

 2. Is there a risk of beacon spoofing and hijacking?